awsdocs/aws-control-tower-guide/doc_source/configure-without-vpc.md

 + You can change your Account Factory settings so that new AWS Control Tower accounts are created without an associated VPC\.

 **Important**
-If you provision Account Factory accounts with VPC internet access settings enabled, that Account Factory setting overrides the guardrail [Disallow internet access for an Amazon VPC instance managed by a customer](data-residency-guardrails.md#disallow-vpc-internet-access)\.
+If you provision Account Factory accounts with VPC internet access settings enabled, that Account Factory setting overrides the control [Disallow internet access for an Amazon VPC instance managed by a customer](data-residency-controls.md#disallow-vpc-internet-access)\.
 To avoid enabling internet access for newly provisioned accounts, you must change the setting in Account Factory\.

 ## Delete the AWS Control Tower VPC<a name="delete-master-vpc"></a>